subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 npm i @subsquid/evm-processor@next
 npm i @subsquid/typeorm-store@next
 ```
+If your squid uses [`file-store`](/basics/store/file-store), please update any related packages to the `@next` version, too.

 ## Step 2

+Replace the old archive URL or lookup command with a [`v2` archive URL for your network](/arrowsquid/evm-indexing/supported-networks) within the `setDataSource` configuration call.
 If your squid did not use an RPC endpoint before, find one for your network and supply it to the processor, e.g.
 ```diff
  processor.setDataSource({
 -  archive: lookupArchive('eth-mainnet', {type: 'EVM'})